-She unfolded the very fine A4 sheet round for us to examine.
-It showed a semi-circular pipe, flat side uppermost, protected by a four-layer mesh.
+She unfolded the very fine A4 sheet and handed it round for us to examine.
+It showed a semi-circular pipe, flat side uppermost.

 "Sea water floods the cavern which tapers to a twenty foot wide aperture beyond which is a pumice-stone, carbon-fibre-coated sphere thirty foot in diameter.
 When the sea draws back the aperture is blocked by the sphere," Brenda continued.

 "The second chamber is sixty feet wide and tapers to a ten foot wide pipe, similarly controlled by a floating sphere.
 Tidal power drives sea-water into the cavern, water trapped in the second chamber, already under pressure, is forced up into the pipe."
 Brenda pointed to the diagram, "the pipe has several ball-valves along its length ensuring minimal back-flow."

 She took out another folded sheet, a colourful illustration of a building surrounded by water and plants.